 Execute the above code and then open the saved files.
 The output is shown below.

-The above code produced black and white image with dithering which is basically noise.
+The above code produced the black and white image with dithering which is basically noise.
 The convert() function has an argument dithering.
 To disable dithering, it is set to NONE.

 from PIL import Image